Sunday, June 27, 2010

 B: A set of lyrics this indulgent should irritate me, but the message is too honest and artlessly presented for me to take against it.
 It also surprises that something this egocentric is so accessible, as summed up in the line “There’s so much more to life”.

 A: There’s an interesting parallel thing happening between this and the entry that follows it, in that essentially they’re both about the performer being self-important, and yet they never overlap.
 Malta’s take on it is all big strings and swirling orchestra; Belgium’s is him and his guitar: much more subdued and therefore much more palatable.
 And none the less accomplished for it, with beautiful acoustic and string lines that complete each other.
-Even the Walking In Memphis bit feels right in context.
+Even the Walking in Memphis bit feels right in context.

 V: The gentle orange glow suits this perfectly.
 Tom seems sweet and genuine; there isn’t a hint of conceit about the whole performance.
 The song sounds great, so it winning its semi comes as no surprise.
 The patented Olsen Giggle in the final is lovely.